LEARNAcademy/Assessments-2018/Week-3.md

  //Your Answer
+Dumb components: It is a component that receives data typically via props and its sole responsibility would be to display or render that data to the browser or DOM.

+Smart components: Typically handle or are responsible for handling state within a component.
+That data and info is typically passed own to the child or dumb component via props.

  //Googled Answer

+ Dumb components are also called ‘presentational’ components because their only responsibility is to present something to the DOM.
+Once that is done, the component is done with it.

+ Smart components (or container components) on the other hand have a different responsibility.
+Because they have the burden of being smart, they are the ones that keep track of state and care about how the app works.
+Using the container design pattern, the container components are separated from the presentational components and each handles their own side of things.
+The container components do the heavy lifting and pass the data down to the presentational components as props.

 #### 3. When we use "yarn add ..." in the terminal - what is yarn doing?
 And what file will always be automatically updated after we add a package with yarn?